MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/lifecycle-services/dts-visual-studio.md

 ### Sign in to DTS

 Before you can start to use the DTS Visual Studio extension, you must authenticate with LCS.
-You will automatically be prompted to sign in after you run the translation or regeneration command while you're in a signed-out state.
+You will automatically be prompted to sign in after running any command while you're in a signed-out state.

 ### Access the DTS commands